jorik041/XF_AdaptSplashScreen/README.md

 - Create different types of Splash Screen made with Adobe XD to export it in Xamarin.
 Forms.
 - I shared my method called Splash Screen Adaptable.
+- The interface designs are in the "XD Project" folder.

 Watch this video for more details:
 <a href="https://www.youtube.com/watch?v=vPKXH6I_gXE&t=">https://www.youtube.com/watch?v=vPKXH6I_gXE&t=</a>